waxx567/Dell/62203768/cs50ai/0Search/src/LECTURE0.md

 [WebPage](https://cs50.harvard.edu/ai/2024/weeks/0/)

+Artificial Intelligence (AI) covers a range of techniques that appear as sentient behavior by the computer.
+For example, AI is used to recognize faces in photographs on your social media, beat the World’s Champion in chess, and process your speech when you speak to Siri or Alexa on your phone.

+In this course, we will explore some of the ideas that make AI possible:

+- Search
+    Finding a solution to a problem, like a navigator app that finds the best route from your origin to the destination, or like playing a game and figuring out the next move.

+- Knowledge
+    Representing information and drawing inferences from it.

+- Uncertainty
+    Dealing with uncertain events using probability.

+- Optimization
+    Finding not only a correct way to solve a problem, but a better—or the best—way to solve it.

+- Learning
+    Improving performance based on access to data and experience.
+For example, your email is able to distinguish spam from non-spam mail based on past experience.

+- Neural Networks
+    A program structure inspired by the human brain that is able to perform tasks effectively.

+- Language
+    Processing natural language, which is produced and understood by humans.

 BRIAN YU: All right.
 Welcome, everyone, to an Introduction to Artificial Intelligence with Python.
 My name is Brian Yu.
 And in this class, we'll explore some of the ideas, and techniques, and algorithms that are at the foundation of artificial intelligence.
 Now, artificial intelligence covers a wide variety of types of techniques.

 Anytime you see a computer do something that appears to be intelligent or rational in some way, like recognizing someone's face in a photo, or being able to play a game better than people can, or being able to